Understanding Futures and Commodities

 Much of the activity in the futures market comes from traders whose goal is to profit from the change in a contract’s value.

 However, should the price of crude oil go the other way, the trader would experience a loss.
+Also, it is possible to lose money in a futures contract even if the underlying spot price moves in a favorable direction.
+This is because of other factors in the futures market.

 Know the risks